kayahr/wastelib/doc/allpics.md

 - the decoded animation data layout
 - the script and update encodings

-It does **not** explain the internal Huffman coding used by the `msq` blocks or the vertical XOR transform used for the base frame in detail.

 ## Scope

 `ALLPICS1` and `ALLPICS2` use the same binary format.
 The only practical difference is which portraits each file contains.